 Your doctor will discuss the treatment options available that are suited to your individual circumstances.
 There are various options which may include medication, non-invasive treatment options and invasive surgery.
-For more information on treatment options, click here.

 There are various types of hysterectomy.
-A total hysterectomy (the removal of the entire uterus including the cervix) is the only definitive treatment for fibroids because removal of the cervix eliminates existing fibroids and prevents them from ever re-occurring.
+A total hysterectomy (the removal of the entire uterus including the cervix) is the only definitive treatment for fibroids because removal of the cervix and uterus eliminates existing fibroids and prevents them from ever re-occurring.

 After all hysterectomies it is not possible to get pregnant and this should be considered before undergoing the procedure.
 There are other options to treat fibroids, including medicines and non-invasive procedures.
 Your doctor will discuss the best treatment option based on your individual circumstances.
-For more information on treatment options, click here.